Download

 Contact Us

-Rachmaninov began composing the symphony in January of 1895; it was completed on August 30th.
-The symphony was premiered the 15th of March, 1897 in ST. Petersburg under the baton of A. Glazunov.
-It was not a success.
+Rachmaninov began composing the symphony in January of 1895 and completed it on August 30.
+The symphony was premiered on March 15, 1897, in St. Petersburg, under the baton of A. Glazunov.
+It was a failure.

 Fifty tears later, on October 17, 1945, the symphony was performed for the second time at the Grand Hall of the Moscow Conservatory.
 It was conducted by A. Gauk.